Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 ```
 === Recommendation
 #v(5pt)
-Add a note to the Opshin documentation that empty literal dicts must be assigned to a variable with type annotation before being usable (similar to the note already present about empty literal lists).
+Add a note to the OpShin documentation that empty literal dicts must be assigned to a variable with type annotation before being usable (similar to the note already present about empty literal lists).

 === Resolution
+#v(5pt)
 Pending
 #pagebreak()

 #v(10pt)
-== ID-208 `eval_uplc` doesn't handle errors in ComputationResult correctly
+== ID-U208 `eval_uplc` Fails to Handle ComputationResult Errors
 #v(10pt)

 #table(